OleHolmNielsen/Niflheim_system/docs/Slurm_configuration.rst

   _slurmctld._tcp 3600 IN SRV 10 0 6817 slurm-backup
   _slurmctld._tcp 3600 IN SRV 0 0 6817 slurm-master

+Note: The value TTL=3600 is unimportant because slurmd_ will never read the DNS SRV_record_ after the initial startup, see bug_20462_.

 To verify the DNS setup, install these packages with tools required below::